Optical calibration laboratory

 - Environmental chamber available

 - Free space or fiber optic beams

 - Up to Class 1M or 2M power levels

 Optical calibration laboratory capability

 The Kingfisher Optical Calibration Laboratory is accredited by NATA (Australia), to IEC/ISO 17025:2017

 The laboratory is accredited to issue traceable calibrations as follows:

-Maximum power level any equipment: within IEC 60825 Class 1M or 2M laser safety.
+Maximum emission power of light sources during calibration: within IEC 60825 Class 1M or 2M laser safety.